Dolmant/thincats/README.md

 thincats-c1f1e998f5d9.json needs to be in this dir.

 todo:
-style homepage
-get new background for page 2 of homepage theme buttons (yellow/grey?) fix formatting of resources use gradient border to separate homepage content?
+theme buttons (yellow/grey?)
+fix formatting of resources

 asia.gcr.io/firm-champion-204312/thincats
 docker tag thincats asia.gcr.io/firm-champion-204312/thincats docker push asia.gcr.io/firm-champion-204312/thincats

-Friday:
 unscrew mobile view

 staging/prod variable for golang. should include the json key and env var for running it.
 Include the path export in go generate as well as the docker builds.